 My supervisor started his lecture by setting forth a framework of four interrelated characteristics of good helping professionals (like CPE supervisors!) and where those might go wrong in the context of a committee appearance:

-(breakdown: you lack a grasp of your theory about the field)
+Assurance in a role of Authority (breakdown: you might feel like an impostor) | Articulate in understanding of the field (breakdown: you lack a grasp of your theory about the field) |

-(breakdown: you over-identify with students or patients and thus can't tell the difference between what's really going on with them and what's happening with you
+withholds Judgment of others (breakdown: you lose objectivity and compassion for students and peers) | conveys accurate Empathy (breakdown: you over-identify with students or patients and thus can't tell the difference between what's really going on with them and what's happening with you another breakdown: becoming disconnected from others) |

 For an aspiring CPE supervisor seeking to demonstrate competency to a committee it's the two on the first row that are likely to be especially problematic.
 Almost anyone feels like an impostor at the beginning of a new career/role.
 Like a pack of dogs smelling fear, a committee is likely to smell any lack of confidence a person has about their role.
 The rookie response is to try and hide that anxiety, but that is highly unlikely to work.
 What's left, then, is to try and talk about it.
 Admit to it and try and show how you're working with coping with that anxiety.